nicopietroni/quadwild/README.md

 xn yn zn        // XYZ directions of one vector of the cross-field of the n-th face
 ```

-##### .sharp file (optional)
-This optional file contains the informations of the sharp features.
+- **`.sharp file` (optional)**: This optional file contains the informations of the sharp features.
 Note that border edges are considered sharp features by default.
 ```
 sn                // number of sharp features t0 f0 e0          // for each sharp edge: the first integer is 0 if the edge is concave 1 if convex, then the face and the index of the sharp edge